Important: Limited Public Service Loan Forgiveness (PSLF) Waiver expires Oct. 31, 2022

 One option to help manage overwhelming student loan debt is to consolidate them.
-You could do federal student loan consolidation which is when you combine all federal loans into a single one.
+You could do federal student loan consolidation which is when you combine all federal loans into a single loan.
 It doesn’t lower your interest rate but can lower payments and make them more manageable as it extends your repayment timeframe.

 For those with private loans, consider refinancing your loan with your private lender.
 If successful, you could get a better interest rate, lowering the total amount you pay by the end of your loan term.
 An advantage is you can combine both private and federal loans using this method.
-Just be careful because if you use a private loan to refinance your federal loans, they will no longer be eligible for any federal repayment plans or forgiveness programs.
+Just be careful because if you use a private loan to refinance your federal loans, you will no longer be eligible for any federal repayment plans or forgiveness programs.

 Alternative repayment plans